 3. Cold War Intrigue

-The height of the Cold War brought even more covert activities to Berlin’s streets.
+The peak of the cold war era witnessed more secret operations as Berlin’s avenues bore witness to.
 Let’s look at some key figures from this era:

 3.1 Rudolf Abel